 The Yorkshire Dales is an upland area of the Pennines, with the majority of the area in the Yorkshire Dales National Park, which was created in 1954.
-The park has an area of 2,178km2.
+The park has an area of 2,178km.

 The Yorkshire Dales National Park Authority is the statutory planning authority for the area.
 Its administrative area is of great importance in terms of the subject material of this document.
 The Yorkshire Dales National Park includes the Ingleborough Complex SAC, the Craven Limestone Complex SAC, the North Pennines Dales Meadows SAC, and much of the North Pennines Moors SAC & SPA.
 It also includes the Malham Tarn Ramsar site.

 The Yorkshire Dales National Park Local Plan 2015 to 2030 was adopted in December 2016.
 It does not cover the parts of Eden District, South Lakeland or Lancaster City that have been designated as part of the extended National Park from 01 August 2016.
 It sets out local policy to steer development decisions and guide planning applications.
 It replaces the existing Yorkshire Dales Local Plan 2006, Housing Development Plan 2012 and the Minerals and Waste Local Plan 1998 as the statutory development plan for the National Park.
 A supplementary planning document dealing with design issues has also been produced to support its policies.
+As of July 2022, the fifth public consultation on the emerging local plan was underway.
+The new Local Plan will set out the policies that will guide what development can take place in the National Park.
+The new Local Plan will cover the period 2023 to 2040.

-The housing target for the local plan area is set at an annual average of 55 dwellings per annum.
+The housing target for the current local plan area is set at an annual average of 55 dwellings per annum.
 This is a net figure and will be measured over the year by comparing new dwellings completed to demolitions and change of use to non-dwelling uses.
 This can be disaggregated into the three main housing market areas of Richmondshire (18 dpa), Craven (27 dpa) and South Lakeland (10 dpa).
 The target of 55 dpa is almost twice the projected rate of household growth up until 2030, but still only half the estimated shortfall of affordable housing.
 It is however equivalent to the average rate of actual housing completion over the last 12 years, and so the National Park Authority believes it is firmly rooted in deliverability.

 An assessment of potential housing land supply has been undertaken in support of the target of 55 dwellings per annum.
 This has found that, through a combination of sites that are allocated for housing development, sites that already benefit from planning permission, together with a realistic estimate of windfall capacity, there is an adequate supply of housing land at the present time.
 There may be a requirement to release further sites later in the plan period to meet demand during the second half of the Local Plan timeframe.
 The area of search for future sites will be local service centres and service villages, which the National Park Authority believes have the facilities and capacity to benefit from new development.
+The National Park Authority undertook a HRA Screening Report in May 2013.
+The screening exercise concluded that there was no likelihood of significant effects on the designated European Sites, and further stages of Appropriate Assessment were not required.